Generic Name: anakinra (an-a-KIN-ra)

 Anakinra is used for:

-Reducing moderately to severely active rheumatoid arthritis in patients 18 years of age and older who have not successfully responded to other medicines.
+Reducing moderately to severely active rheumatoid arthritis in patients 18 years old and older who have not successfully responded to other medicines.
+It is also used to treat neonatal-onset multisystem inflammatory disease (NOMID).
 It may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.